Jaime-alv/Blackjack/README.md

 Everyone's favourite!

 The rules are simple, the play is thrilling and you can use all the strategies you want!
 It doesn't matter if you've never played before
 , or if you are here for a mathematical challenge.
-This is a game for all.
+This is a game for everyone.

 The most widely played casino banking game in the world, in Blackjack players do not compete against each other.
 The game is a comparing card game where each player competes against the dealer.